giuseppe-messi/python-online-shop-ordering-system/README.md

 print_store_matrix(create_items_matrix(store))
 ```

-you can also delete an item by its id
+you can also delete an item by its id.
-ex:

 ```
 store.delete_item(1)